koush/docs.scrypted.app/scrypted-nvr/recording-storage.md

 ## Multiple Storage Devices

-Multiple Recording Storage directories can be added to Scrypted NVR (aka `Large`).
+Multiple Recording Storage directories can be added to Scrypted NVR (`Large Disks`).
 This can be used to improve loading performance, particularly when recording a large number of cameras.
-Multiple Recording Storage directories is not the same as [RAID](https://en.wikipedia.org/wiki/RAID), but it is a form of redundancy: main and sub streams are written to different storage devices.
-If a Storage device goes offline or fails will, camera stream stored on that device will be unavailable.
-The other streams will be available on the other Storage device.
+Multiple Recording Storage directories is not the same as [RAID](https://en.wikipedia.org/wiki/RAID), but it is a form of redundancy: main and sub streams are distributed across all storage devices.
+If a Storage disk goes offline or fails, the specific camera stream stored on that disk will be unavailable.
+The other streams will be available on other Storage disk(s).

 Some Scrypted NVR setups may be recording to a Network Attached Storage (NAS) which results in reduced performance due to network latency.
 If the Scrypted NVR can utilize a direct attach drive (aka `Fast`).
 The NAS storage (`Large`) will store the main stream while `Fast` storage will store remote and low resolution (scrubbing, event lookup).